How Communication Tools Changed The Way Businesses Engage To Their Customers

 Live chat is one intuitive way of reaching out to your customers.
 Nowadays, a lot of businesses integrate live chat to their websites.
 A live chat integration pops up immediately when someone visits their website.
 It’s one of the fastest ways for businesses to reach customers in real-time, giving them a sense of importance and priority.

 Live chat also helps build trust for a business or brand.
 It also instills confidence.
 With this tool, a company can handle multiple customers easily at one time.
+You can use tools as Sendbird, Getstream to integrate live chat function in your app, or an alternative to Sendbird Sceyt.

 4. Providing A Smooth Onboarding Process To New Customers Through In-Product Messaging